+Footnotes

 - a.
-Telegraphy is permitted over the whole narrow-band DX part of the band; Telegraphy exclusive between 432.000 432.100 MH.
-PSK31, however, can be used as well in this segment - b.
-Refer to Beacons Chapter for coordination of beacons in the beacon sub-band See Section 6.1.1 - c.
-ATV operators should be encouraged to use the microwave allocations where available, but may continue to use the 435 MHz band.
-In case of interference between ATV and the Amateur Satellite Service, the Satellite Service shall have priority. - Any remaining legacy wideband ATV usage in the 435MHz band should be phased out in favour of narrower bandwidth, more compatible, modes such as DATV or SATV - For ATV transmissions National societies should provide guidance to their members on the exact frequencies to be used, with due consideration of the interests of other users (Varna 2014) - d.
-The words "Sub-regional (national) bandplanning" appearing in IARU Region 1 VHF/UHF/Microwave bandplans mean the following: In bands and sub-bands not available throughout Region 1, band-planning should be coordinated on a sub-regional basis between the countries where those bands and sub-bands are allocated to the Amateur Service.
-The words "national bandplanning" refer to bands/segments which are available only in a single country (such as the 70 MHz band allocation), or only in a few widely separated countries.(Torremolinos 1990) - e.
-Not used Embedded data traffic is allowed along with digital voice.
+Refer to Beacons Chapter for coordination of beacons in the beacon sub-band See Section 5.1.1 - As of 1-Jan-2021 Analogue ATV and SATV is no longer permitted in the 430-440 MHz band.
+ATV operators are encouraged to use the microwave allocations where available, but may use narrower bandwidth DATV modes in the 436-438 MHz band.
+See 1.5.4 for further guidance for DATV and experimental Data usage.
+In case of interference between DATV/Data and the Amateur Satellite Service, the Satellite Service shall have priority.(VGC2020)

+The words "Sub-regional (national) bandplanning" appearing in IARU Region 1 VHF/UHF/Microwave bandplans mean the following:

+In bands and sub-bands not available throughout Region 1, band-planning should be coordinated on a sub-regional basis between the countries where those bands and sub-bands are allocated to the Amateur Service.
+The words "national bandplanning" refer to bands/segments which are available only in a single country (such as the 70 MHz band allocation), or only in a few widely separated countries.
+(Torremolinos 1990)

+b.
+Not used

+Embedded data traffic is allowed along with digital voice.
 Digital Voice users should check that the channel is not in use by other modes

+1.5.2 Notes: Usage

 The following notes are referring to the Usage column in the bandplan.
 As already set out in the introduction to section IIc, in the right amateur spirit operators should take notice of these agreements which are made for operating convenience, but no right to reserved frequencies can be derived from a mention in the Usage column or from the following notes (except where 'exclusive' is mentioned).
+Footnotes

 - f.
 The HB/DL/OE wide-shift repeater system, already in use for a long time, is valuable with a view to a better utilisation of the whole band.
 Hence IARU Region 1 endorses the system.
 This also applies for the French repeater channel system, also adopted by the Netherlands and Belgium, which IARU Region 1 supports as a useful measure to fill a hitherto unused part of the band. - g.
-In the Usage section of the 435 MHz bandplan the following frequency segments have been designated for digital communications:
+In the Usage section of the 435 MHz bandplan the following frequency segments have been designated for digital communications: - i.
+430.544 430.931 MHz Extension of the 7.6 MHz repeater system input for digital communication ii.
+433.619 - 433.781 MHz iii.
+430.394 - 430.581 MHz For digital communication links